April 2, 2026 · 11 min read

 Interviews are not a test of who can improvise best under pressure — they are a test of who prepared.
 Research deeply, build a library of STAR stories, rehearse out loud, and arrive with smart questions.
 Do that consistently and interviews stop feeling like a gamble and start feeling like a conversation you are ready to lead.

 Need to refresh your resume before the big day?
-Build one for free with CvlumeHq and walk in fully prepared.
+Build one for free with CvlumeHq's free resume builder or browse free resume templates and walk in fully prepared.

 Ready to Build Your Resume?

-Put these tips into action with our free resume builder.
+Put these tips into action with our free resume builder — or browse free resume templates to get started fast.